FedericoBusero/ESP32-CAM_ZeppelinCAM/README.md

 Motors
 - 1 motor to go up (1-directional)
 - 1 motor to go forward (1-directional)
-- To turn you can chose between
+- To turn you can choose between
   - a motor using h-bridge (2-directional) and/or
   - a servo